If you’re wondering whether you can lower your rent, the answer may be, surprisingly, yes in some situations.

 Let’s say you applied that $1,200 yearly savings to paying down credit cards or a student loan debt (rather than paying the minimum).

-Or, you could funnel that monthly $100 saved into a high-yield savings account or cash management account, and start building a downpayment on a home (if you’d prefer to own vs. rent) or an emergency fund, or working towards another savings goal.
+Or, you could funnel that monthly $100 saved into a high yield savings account and start building a downpayment on a home (if you’d prefer to own vs. rent) or an emergency fund, or working towards another savings goal.

-If you were to invest an extra $100 into your 401k or other retirement fund each month, it could yield a significant income stream decades from now.
+If you were to invest an extra $100 into your 401(k) retirement fund or other retirement savings each month, it could yield a significant income stream decades from now.
 (If you’re already contributing to these accounts, be aware of the annual limits.)

 In addition, by learning how to negotiate, you’re also developing a lifelong skill of standing up for yourself and cutting better deals as an experienced negotiator, which could pay off in other areas of your life.